KousikCodes/f24db28kuchipudi/README.md

-# f24wb28kuchipudi
+# f24db28kuchipudi

-The purpose of this assignment is to become familiar with using pug templates to dynamically generate web pages on the server side.
+The purpose of this assignment is start working with a server side Mongo data base.

-link to the remote render server <https://f24wb28kuchipudi.onrender.com>
+link to the remote render server <https://f24db28kuchipudi.onrender.com>

-### Resource Class: HeritageSites
-Attributes:
-- `site_name`: Name of the heritage site (string)
-- `location`: Location of the heritage site (string)
-- `year_established`: Year the site was established (number)